muquit/libgpw/README.md

 # Introduction

-A java library to generate "pronounceable" passwords.
+`gpw` is java library to generate "pronounceable" passwords.
 The code is taken from the java implementation mentioned in https://www.multicians.org/thvv/gpw.html.
 The original source for java applet is https://www.multicians.org/thvv/Gpw.java.
 The code is extracted from the source and created this maven project.

 The original author of the code describes gpw in the comment at the top of [Gpw.java](https://www.multicians.org/thvv/Gpw.java) as follows: